-Every naked room corner in a fun-sized abode is a space-making opportunity.
-While it can be tempting to leave it blank, you would be surprised at how easy it can be to decorate in an effective and elegant way.
+Every empty room corner in a fun-sized abode is a space-making opportunity.
+While it can be tempting to leave it blank, you would be surprised at how easy it can be to decorate a corner in an effective and elegant way.
 Here's how to transform neglected nooks into useful and inviting spots that make life at home better.

 01 of 26

 Whether you choose a floor-to-ceiling option or a compact version, having a custom-fit corner bookshelf is ideal for bringing an empty corner to life.
 Paint the bookshelf the same color as the walls to give a cohesive look.Continue to 2 of 26 below.

 It can be difficult to know where to put a chaise lounge if you're low on space, but propositioning it in the corner is a perfect location!
 Angling it to stick out instead of keeping it flush against the wall allows you to showcase it—you'd be surprised at what a simple change of position can do.Continue to 3 of 26 below.